rafiquecudjoe/personalPortfolio/content/featured/CurrencyExchange/index.md

   - External API
 ---

-Create a currency exchange API to get the latest currency Rates from an External API
+- Developed a currency exchange API to get the latest currency Rates from an External API